lukey78/otm-docker/README.md

 - LETSENCRYPT=0: Change this to 1 if you want to obtain SSL certificates through Let's Encrypt.
 Use this on a production server.
 - EMAIL=admin@this.srv: Change this to a valid E-Mail address.
 This will be used to setup the Let's Encrypt SSL certificates.
 You can leave it if you use the image only locally.
-- DOMAIN=otm-docker: Change this to the domain (URL) of your OTM server.
+- DOMAIN=localhost: Change this to the domain (URL) of your OTM server.
 This will be used inside the Apache configuration.
 - WHITELIST=127.0.0.1: You can add an IP here that will not be affected by the mod_file throtteling.